easherma/map-survey/docs/index.rst

-.. django-map-survey documentation master file, created by sphinx-quickstart.
+.. django-mapsurvey documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-map-survey's documentation!
+Welcome to django-mapsurvey's documentation!
 ====================================================================

 Contents: